dmikrv/BookStore/README.md

 ## Requirements / Features

-**Основная задача проекта**: учитывать текущий ассортимент книг в магазине.
+**The main objective of the project**: to take into account the current range of books in the store.

-* [x] Необходимо хранить следующую информацию о книгах:
+* [x] It is necessary to store the following information about books:
-    - название книги
+    - name of the book
-    - ФИО автора
+    - Name of the author
-    - название издательства
+    - name of the publisher
-    - количество страниц
+    - number of pages
-    - жанр
+    - genre
-    - год издания
+    - the year of publishing
-    - себестоимость
+    - prime cost
-    - цена для продажи.
+    - sale price.
-* [x] Является ли книга продолжением какой-то другой книги (например, вторая часть дилогии).
+* [x] Whether the book is a continuation of some other book (for example, the second part of a dilogy).
-* [x] Приложение должно позволять:
+* [x] The application must allow:
-    - добавлять книги
+    - add books
-    - удалять книги
+    - delete books
-    - редактировать параметры книг
+    - edit book options
-    - продавать книги
+    - sell books
-    - списывать книги
+    - copy books
-    - вносить книги в акции (например, неделя книг новогодней тематики со скидкой 10%)
+    - contribute books to promotions (for example, a week of New Year-themed books with a 10% discount)
-    - откладывать книги для конкретного покупателя.
+    - set aside books for a specific buyer.
-* [x] Приложение должно предоставить функциональность по поиску книг по таким параметрам:
+* [x] The application must provide the functionality to search for books by the following parameters:
-    - название книги
+    - name of the book
-    - автор
+    - author
-    - жанр
+    - genre
-* [x] Необходимо предусмотреть возможность входа по логину и паролю.
+* [x] It is necessary to provide for the possibility of logging in with a login and password.

 ## Screenshots